-A height adjustable sit/stand workstation allows for adjustment of the work surface height to allow users to adjust between sitting and standing while working.
-Properly designed adjustable workstations not only allow for users to either sit or stand but also allow for the keyboard and mouse to be adjusted to properly fit each user and allow for an ideal hand working height.
-Fixed workstations designed at the standard 29-31 inches are too high for ~95% of the population.
-With adjustability, users will have the ability to adjust the height of the work surface to an ideal height based on their height and stature which will prevent awkward postures which increase the risk for injury.
 Much like an ergonomic chair adjusts to fit a variety of users, so too should the desktop height.
 Often times the focus is simply to obtain an ergonomic chair as the belief is that this will solve potential problems in the office/computer environment.
-A good ergonomic chair has several adjustments including but not limited to height adjustment, back support, seat depth, tension control, etc. However, the perfect chair cannot fix a desktop which is too high which is very common.
+A good ergonomic chair has several adjustments including but not limited to height adjustment, back support, seat depth, tension control, etc. However, the perfect chair cannot fix a desktop which is too high (which is very common).
 With a desktop too high, users often lean forward away from back support making even the most expensive ergonomic chairs ineffective.
-This also increases the fatigue and stress on the back, neck and shoulders.
-With the properly designed height adjustable table/workstation, users will have the ability to adjust the work surface height to their individual hand working height for both sitting and standing.
-Users should be mindful of the adjustability of the work surface whether sitting or standing and should make the proper adjustments in order to minimize the risk for injury.
+This also increases the fatigue and stress on the back, neck, and shoulders.
+A height-adjustable table will allow for proper hand working height for both sitting and standing.
+However, users must be mindful of the adjustability of the work surface whether sitting or standing and should make the proper adjustments.
+Simply having a table does not guarantee the proper height.
 Whether sitting or standing the shoulders and upper back should be relaxed and the elbows naturally by the torso with elbows in ~90-110 degree angles.